This sweet potato buckwheat salad is served with blueberries – and it’s a brilliant combination for a healthy vegetarian lunch.

 - A few sprigs of fresh thyme leaves picked and finely chopped

-Lightly toast the walnuts on a dry frying pan.
+Lightly toast 50g walnut halves on a dry frying pan.
 If you've got small children break them up into small pieces before adding to the salad.

-Add the cooked buckwheat to the sweet potatoes along with the walnuts, blueberries and thyme.
+Add the cooked buckwheat to the sweet potatoes along with the toasted walnuts, 150g blueberries and a little freshly chopped thyme.
 Mix carefully and transfer to a serving dish.
-Drizzle with maple syrup.
+Drizzle with maple syrup if desired.

-Disclaimer: this is a collaborative post with Seasonal Berries
+Disclaimer: this is a collaborative post with Seasonal Berries.
+Read my full disclosure.